zzangzzangman/zzangzzangman/README.md

-SKKU Library and Information Science / Statistics
+Major in  Library and Information Science / Statistics